 If you’re wondering what to stock in a winter car kit, pat yourself on the back for thinking ahead and wanting to be prepared.
 Winter can be a frenzied time for road travel.
 Winter weather can create all kinds of hazardous road conditions, and a lot of people spend more time on the road, driving to visit friends and family for the holidays.
-Keeping a stocked winter car kit on hand can help you get out of jams or be more prepared as you wait for help.
+Keeping a stocked winter car kit on hand can help you get out of jams, be more prepared as you wait for help or even help you avoid a trip to the auto body shop.
 Here are a few things you should travel with to be prepared.

 Cell phone car charger

 You probably already carry your cell phone on you most of the time, but having a reliable charger is important to keep in your car during winter and all year round.
 If you’re stuck somewhere or in an accident, having a charger in your car ensures you can call for help, look up directions on your phone and more.

 This one is pretty obvious, and if you live in an area prone to snow or freezing temperatures, it’s likely you already have one in your car.
 Still, it’s a crucial item to carry with you in your car during the winter for clearing off snow and ice so you can drive.
 When clearing off your car, remember it’s important to clear all of the snow off your car, not just the snow on your windshields or windows.
 Snow on your hood or roof could shift while driving, possibly moving onto your windshield or that of another car, which could be very dangerous and potentially cause an accident.

 A flashlight is something you should keep in your car kit year round, but it can be especially useful in winter, when the days are shorter and darker.
 If the flashlight uses batteries, it’s a good idea to keep some spare batteries on hand as well.